AnnaOlk/Operatng-systems-/README.md

 I did not implement the sub-directories

-Makefile only has Diskinfo, Disklist and Diskget.
-Diskput not included
+Makefile only has Diskinfo, Disklist and Diskget